sonos/torch-to-nnef/docs/contributing/internal_design.md

 Also if you want to learn more the representation data structure we use you can look at the [`torch_to_nnef.torch_graph.ir_data`](/reference/torch_to_nnef/torch_graph/ir_data/) and [`torch_to_nnef.torch_graph.ir_op`](/reference/torch_to_nnef/torch_graph/ir_op/).

+This step is crucial in order to get an accurate representation of the Graph.
+A lot of thing can go wrong and this interface with some internal part of `PyTorch` which aren't guarantied as stable.
+This is one of the reason we have a dedicated IR in `torch_to_nnef`.
+When code breaks in this part, a good understanding of PyTorch internals is often required, and since there is not much documentation in that regard it imply reading their source code.

 ## 4. NNEF translation

+This step is probably one that need the most code, but that's often rather straightforward.
+It's responsible to mapping between our internal representation and the NNEF graph.
+[Adding a new operator](./add_new_aten_op.md) is a rather simple process as long as the 2 engines (PyTorch and the inference target) share similar operator to composes.
+But since there is [so much operators](./supported_operators.md) in `PyTorch` there is a lot of mapping to do.
+In some case when there is too much discrepency between the engines it may be worth proposing to reify the operation in the targeted inference engine.

 ## 5. NNEF dump

+This step is rather simple it use a modernized version of the dump logic proposed by Khronos group in their package [`nnef_tools`](https://github.com/KhronosGroup/NNEF-Tools), with few extensions around custom `.dat` format serialization (code is available [here](/reference/torch_to_nnef/custom_nnef_writer)).